-The use of equity-based awards under the 2018 Plan has been a key component of our compensation program.
+The use of equity-based awards under our 2018 Equity and Incentive Compensation Plan (the "2018 Plan") has been a key component of our compensation program.
 The ability to grant equity-based awards is critical to attracting and retaining highly qualified individuals.
 The Board believes that it is in the best interests of the company and our stockholders for those individuals to have an ownership interest in the company in recognition of their present and potential contributions and to align their interests with those of our stockholders.

 The Board has determined that the current number of shares of our Common Stock available for grants under the 2018 Plan is not sufficient to meet the objectives of our compensation program going forward.
-Accordingly, on April 22, 2022, upon recommendation by our Compensation Committee, the Board approved and adopted, subject to the approval of the stockholders of the company at the 2022 Annual Meeting, an amendment to the 2018 Plan (the "Amendment") to increase the number of shares of our Common Stock available for grant by 7,600,000.
+Accordingly, on April 10, 2023, upon recommendation by our Compensation Committee, the Board approved and adopted, subject to the approval of the stockholders of the company at the 2023 Annual Meeting, an amendment to the 2018 Plan (the "Second Amendment") to increase the number of shares of our Common Stock available for grant by 10,000,000.
 No other changes to the 2018 Plan were approved by the Board.

-You are being asked to approve the Amendment, and the Board is recommending that the company's stockholders vote in favor of the Amendment.
-If approved by our stockholders, the Amendment will become effective as of the date of the 2022 Annual Meeting.
-If the Amendment is not approved by our stockholders, then the 2018 Plan will remain in effect in its present form.
-Whether the Amendment is approved by our stockholders or not, each award granted under the 2018 Plan prior to the date of the 2022 Annual Meeting will continue to be subject to the terms and provisions applicable to such award under the 2018 Plan as in effect immediately prior to the effective date of the Amendment.
+You are being asked to approve the Second Amendment, and the Board is recommending that the company's stockholders vote in favor of the Second Amendment.
+If approved by our stockholders, the Second Amendment will become effective as of the date of the 2023 Annual Meeting.
+If the Second Amendment is not approved by our stockholders, then the 2018 Plan will remain in effect in its present form.
+Whether the Second Amendment is approved by our stockholders or not, each award granted under the 2018 Plan prior to the date of the 2023 Annual Meeting will continue to be subject to the terms and provisions applicable to such award under the 2018 Plan as in effect immediately prior to the effective date of the Second Amendment.

 At the 2018 annual meeting, the stockholders of the company approved the 2018 Plan, and 10,650,000 shares of our Common Stock were reserved for issuance thereunder.
 At the 2020 annual meeting, the stockholders of the company approved an amendment and restatement of the 2018 Plan, effective as of July 9, 2020, to increase the number of shares of our Common Stock available for grant under the 2018 Plan by 9,600,000 shares and to make other ministerial changes to the 2018 Plan.
+At the 2022 annual meeting, the stockholders of the company approved the first amendment to the 2018 Plan, effective as of June 15, 2022, to increase the number of shares of our Common Stock available for grant under the 2018 Plan by 7,600,000 shares.